13 Most Valuable Kobe Bryant Rookie Cards

 Estimated BGS 10 Value: $33,000

-This one is without a doubt the most sought after Kobe Bryant rookie card in the hobby.
+This one is without a doubt the most sought after Kobe Bryant rookie card in the hobby and easily the key to a legendary set that features rookies of other stars like Allen Iverson and Ray Allen.
 The base version is expensive in its own right but its the refractor parallel whose prices are off the charts.
 Examples of this card that have been graded in PSA 10 condition have been selling for between $14,000 and $17,000 over the past few years.
 And the last time one of these in BGS 10 condition sold in 2017, it went for an incredible $33,500.

 1996 Skybox E-X2000 Credentials #30